mohammad-rowshan/Fast-Enumeration-of-Minimum-Weight-Codewords-of-PAC-Codes/README.md

 M. Rowshan and J. Yuan, "Fast Enumeration of Minimum Weight Codewords of PAC Codes," in IEEE Information Theory Workshop, Nov.
 2022.

-Additionally, we provide a separate script for counting the number of minimum weight codewords (a.k.a error coefficient) of polar codes as well.
-For more about the method used for this script, please see the paper below:
+Additionally, a separate script for counting the number of minimum weight codewords (a.k.a error coefficient) of polar codes is provided.
+For more about the method used in this script, please see the paper below:

 https://arxiv.org/abs/2111.08843

-If you find this algorithm useful, please cite the papers.
+If you find this algorithm useful, please cite the papers above.
 Thanks.

 Please report any bugs to mrowshan at ieee dot org